Way of the Roses Route Guide, Stage Three: York to Bridlington

 The two armies were on opposite sides of the river Derwent, and a 'beserker' held the wooden bridge over the water for the Norwegians until he was dislodged by an English warrior who floated underneath the bridge in a half barrel and stuck a spear up between the planks.

-The battle raged for hours, but was ultimately won by Harold Godwinson.
+The battle raged for hours, but was ultimately won by Harold Godwinson's men.

 The surviving Vikings only needed 24 ships to take them via Orkney back to Scandinavia.